Tax-loss harvesting is the investing technique of selling depreciated securities to offset gains within a given tax year.

-The Personal Capital Guide to Tax-Loss Harvesting explores what this powerful portfolio management tool is, and how you can use it to reduce your annual taxes.
+This investment strategy can help lower your overall tax bill since your tax is paid on the net amount.
 The cumulative tax savings can make a real difference in your life, whether that means retiring earlier, helping your kids pay for college, or leaving behind a larger legacy.

 What Is Tax-Loss Harvesting?

-It’s slightly counterintuitive—after all, you’re supposed to sell high, right?
-But the idea is not to eliminate exposure entirely; it’s only a temporary sale to reduce your tax bill, after which, if you want to, you can buy back the same stock following a 30-day waiting period.
-And even if you don’t have any gains to offset, the IRS allows you to deduct up to $3,000 in capital losses from your ordinary income each year (any loss in excess of $3,000 can be carried over and deducted in subsequent tax years).
+The concept of tax-loss harvesting is slightly counterintuitive—after all, you’re supposed to sell high, right?
+But the idea is not to eliminate exposure entirely.
+It can function as a temporary sale to reduce your tax bill, after which, if you want to, you can buy back the same stock following a 30-day waiting period.

 How Does Tax-Loss Harvesting Work?